-The apostle Paul and Barnabas are considered prophets - teachers in the early New Testament church.
-The brethren lay hands on both men and ordain them as apostles in the late Spring of 44 A.D.
+The apostle Paul and Barnabas are considered prophets (teachers) in the early New Testament church like several others.
+The brethren of Antioch in Syria lay hands on both men and ordain them as apostles in the late Spring of 44 A.D.

-1 In the church at Antioch there were some prophets and teachers: Barnabas, Simeon (called the Black), Lucius (from Cyrene), Manaen (who had been brought up with Governor Herod), and Saul.
-2 While they were serving the Lord and fasting, the Holy Spirit said to them, 'Set apart for me Barnabas and Saul, to do the work to which I have called them.'
+2 While they (the church in Syrian Antioch) were serving the Lord and fasting, the Holy Spirit said to them, 'Set apart for me Barnabas and Saul, to do the work to which I have called them.'
+(Acts 13)

 'You son of the Devil!
 You are the enemy of everything that is good . . .
 The Lord’s hand will come down on you now; you will be blind and will not see the light of day for a time.'